Jump to Content

 Retirement Village

-Why choose a retirement village in Palmerston North?
+Why choose a Retirement Village in Palmerston North?

 Palmerston North, affectionately known as "Palmy", is a vibrant city within the Manawatū region, celebrated for its educational and cultural offerings.
 Home to Massey University, the city thrives on a dynamic knowledge economy, blending its agricultural roots with modern academic and cultural pursuits.
 The picturesque university grounds are just one of the city's attractions, alongside the New Zealand Rugby Museum, where both you and your grandchildren can dive into the history of the national game and even test your tackling skills.